Effects of smoking on your oral health

 Gum disease

-In the UK, 90% of adults have some form of gum disease1.
-If you smoke, you’re even more likely to develop the condition, and it can worsen more quickly2.
+In the UK, more than 45% of adults over the age of 30 have some form of periodontal disease1.
+Gum disease is more prevalent among smokers, and smoking can cause issues like gingivitis to worsen quickly2.
 Gum disease occurs when bacterial plaque (a sticky film that forms on teeth) builds up at the gum line.
-It can result in tooth loss as well as other serious health problems, if left untreated.
+If left untreated, it can result in tooth loss as well as other serious health problems.

-For smokers, it’s also difficult to fight off gum disease, as smoking weakens the immune system.
-And after your gums have been damaged, healing is more difficult as smoking reduces the amount of oxygen in the bloodstream.
+Smokers can also find it more difficult to fight off gum disease, as smoking weakens the immune system.
+Smoking also reduces the amount of oxygen in the bloodstream, meaning damaged gums take longer to heal.

 When you smoke, its smell can linger on your breath.
-And smoking can cause a dry mouth and make gum disease more likely, which can both lead to bad breath, also known as halitosis.
+Smoking can also cause a dry mouth and make gum disease more likely.
+Both of these factors can lead to bad breath, also known as halitosis.

-As well as affecting your breath, smoking can also impair your senses and cause a loss of smell and taste.
+As well as affecting your breath, smoking can also impair your senses and cause a reduction in your sense of smell and taste.

-Smokers are more likely to experience pain after oral surgery, and longer healing times, due to a decreased blood flow with less oxygen.
-After tooth extractions, you’re at greater risk of developing an empty, poor-healing tooth socket, known as a ‘dry socket,’ if you smoke, which can be painful.
-And if you have dental implants fitted, smoking can make it harder for them to heal, and more likely to fail.
+Smokers are more likely to experience pain after oral surgery as well as longer healing times.
+This is due to smoking causing a decreased blood flow with less oxygen in the blood.
+After tooth extractions, smokers are also at greater risk of developing an empty, poor-healing tooth socket - known as a ‘dry socket’ - which can be painful.
+If you have dental implants fitted, smoking can make it harder for them to heal and more likely to fail.

-Before treatment, your dentist will take a full medical history, including your smoking history, to help determine your suitability and provide recommendations.
-And if you do experience pain after any treatment, it’s important to get in touch with your dentist.
+Before such treatments, your dentist will take a full medical history (including your smoking history) to help determine your suitability and to provide recommendations.
+If you do experience pain after any treatment, it’s important to get in touch with your dentist.

 Mouth cancer

 If you smoke, you’re at greater risk of developing cancer.
 This is because the tobacco within cigarettes is carcinogenic – it includes chemicals which can change your DNA and lead to cancer.
-One type that smoking can lead to is mouth cancer, of which smoking is a top cause.
-In fact, over 60% of mouth cancers have links to smoking.3
+Smoking is a leading cause of mouth cancer, with over 60% of mouth cancer cases being linked to smoking.3

 Your dentist may be able to spot mouth cancer in its early stages, so it’s important to have regular dental check-ups.
-And the earlier it’s diagnosed, the better your chances of recovery.
+The earlier it’s diagnosed, the better your chances of recovery.

 - Pain in your mouth